BOAC Flight 777: Churchill assassination attempt

-Assassination of Leslie Howard: Spy
+Assassination of Leslie Howard as a spy

 Several books focused on Flight 777, including Flight 777 (Ian Colvin, 1957) and In Search of My Father: A Portrait of Leslie Howard (Ronald Howard, Leslie's son, 1984), conclude that the Germans were almost certainly out to shoot down the DC-3 to kill Howard himself.
 Howard had been travelling through Spain and Portugal, ostensibly lecturing on film, but also meeting with local propagandists and shoring up support for the Allied cause.
 The Germans in all probability suspected even more surreptitious activities since German agents were active throughout Spain and Portugal, which, like Switzerland, was a crossroads for persons from both sides of the conflict, but even more accessible to Allied citizens.
 James Oglethorpe, a British historian specialising in the Second World War, has investigated Howard's connection to the secret services.
 Ronald Howard's book, in particular, explores in great detail written German orders to the Ju 88 Staffel based in France, assigned to intercept the aircraft, as well as communiqués on the British side that verify intelligence reports of the time indicating a deliberate attack on Howard.
 These accounts also indicate that the Germans were aware of Churchill's whereabouts at the time and were not so naïve as to believe he would be travelling alone on board an unescorted and unarmed civilian aircraft, which Churchill also acknowledged as improbable.
 Howard and Chenhalls were not originally booked on the flight, and used their priority status to have passengers removed from the fully booked airliner.
 Of the 13 travellers on board, most were either British executives with corporate ties to Portugal, or comparatively lower-ranked British government civil servants.
 There were also two or three children of British military personnel.
+William Amherst Vanderbilt Cecil and his brother George Henry Vanderbilt Cecil, (the sons of Cornelia Stuyvesant Vanderbilt and John Francis Amherst Cecil of Biltmore Estate fame) also were passengers booked on the plane.
+They were fleeing continental Europe, where they had been attending school in Switzerland, due to the worsening of WWII.
+However, they were bumped off the passenger list to make room last minute for Leslie Howard.
+They later returned to the United States and ran their ancestral home, The Biltmore Estate and Dairy in Asheville, NC.